 Number One (which seems so obvious): Carry only the books you'll need for the day.
 If an instructor never uses the book in class, (and many college profs. never do) why lug it around?

 Number Two: Carry one manila pocket folder stocked with 3-ring loose leaf paper.
 Take notes for each class on a separate piece(s) of paper.
 Label, date, and keep the notes in the folder until the end of the day.
 When you get home, read over and then transfer each day's notes to the appropriate thin, flexible plastic 3-ring binder you keep for each subject.
 These can be cleaned out and used each semester for new subjects!

 No more carrying separate spiral notebooks for each class or carrying large, awkward binders with dividers.
 If you do happen to need all of your notes for a class on a particular day, just grab the one lightweight binder you need.

 During college I did something almost the same.
 I bought coated paper folders with two pockets and assigned the left side to one class and the right side to another class.
 I paired them according to my class schedule.
-Since I had purchased different color folders, I could always glance into my backpack to make sure I had the right folders for the right classes.
-Like you, I carried plain note paper in the pockets and just added them to my notes already in the pockets.

 Get a planner and use it!